reply-fr/sustainable-personal-accounts/workbooks/full-setup-of-spa.md

 SPA is using events related to multiple AWS accounts.
 The collection and aggregation of these events can be done by CloudTrail, but this needs explicit activation.

-This step can be completed with following activities:
+When you have deployed Control Tower, this step can be completed with following activities:
 - From the AWS Console of the top-level account of the AWS Organization, select Control Tower service
 - In the left pane, click on `Landing zone settings`
 - Click on button `Modify settings`